tomasmcguinness/dotnet-passbook/README.md

 ##Why
 The goal of this project is to build a library that can generate, sign and zip Passbook files for use with iOS 6's Passbook.

-##Technical Stuff
+##Certificates

+Before you run the PassGenerator, you need to ensure you have all the necessary certificates installed.
+There are two required.

+Firstly, you need to install the Apple WWDR (WorldWide Developer Relations) certificate.
+You can download that from here [http://www.apple.com/certificateauthority/](http://www.apple.com/certificateauthority/) .
+You must install it in the Local Machine's Intermediate Certificate store.
+I've hardcoded that location

-Before you run the PassGenerator, you need to have the installed your Passbook certificate, which you get from the Developer Portal.
+Secondly, you need to installed your Passbook certificate, which you get from the Developer Portal.
 You must have a full iPhone developer account.
 There are [instructions on my blog](http://www.tomasmcguinness.com/2012/06/28/generating-an-apple-ios-certificate-using-windows/) for generating a certificate if you're using a Windows Machine.

+You can place this certificate in any of the stores, but it must be placed into the "personal" folder.
+When constructing the request for the pass, you specify the location and thumbprint for the certificate.
+If running this code in IIS for example, installing the certificate in the Local Machine area might make access easier.
+Alternatively, you could place the certificate into the AppPool's user's certification repository.
 When you install the certificate, be sure to note the certificate's Thumbprint.

+## Types of Pass

+At present, there are two very simple pass types available with this code.
+They are just to give an idea of how the underlying PassGeneratorRequest can be customised.

+##Technical Stuff

 To generate a pass, start by declaring a PassGenerator.